-Pursuant to employment agreements with each NEO, in the event of the NEO's death or disability for any period of six consecutive months in addition to the benefits listed under the headings "Payments Made On Termination" and "Payments Made On Retirement" above, the NEO's designated beneficiary or the NEO, as the case may be will be paid the NEO's base salary then in effect for one full year following the date of death or disability.
+In addition to the benefits listed under the headings "Payments Made On Termination" and "Payments Made On Retirement" above, in the event of Mr. Loftus' death or disability, his designated beneficiary or he, as the case may be, will be paid his base salary then in effect for one full year following the date of death or disability.